-Results 1–10 of 27 for "Profile"X related to "Letters: March 2011" Refine Your Search Refine Your Search TopicWomen & men (6)Race (4)Education (3)Children (1)Disability (1) 3 more... [+] Ethics (1)Socioeconomic status (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (2)Author/ContributorDorsey, Tasha (3)Thomas, Roger K. (2)Vande Kemp, Hendrika (2)Baker, David (1)Ball, Laura C. (1) 19 more... [+] Carneiro, Filipe Degani (1)Carnicom, Sara (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Faye, Cathy (1)Granek, Leeat (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Pate, Debra Sue (1)Rutherford, Alexandra (1)Shour, Rachel (1)Thompson-Ball, Mindi (1)Uffelman, Rachel (1)Valentine, Elizabeth (1)Vaughn, Kelli (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
+Results 1–10 of 27 for "Profile"X related to "Letters: March 2011" Refine Your Search Refine Your Search TopicWomen & men (7)Race (4)Education (3)Children (2)Disability (1) 4 more... [+] Ethics (1)Socioeconomic status (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (2)Author/ContributorDorsey, Tasha (3)Thomas, Roger K. (2)Vande Kemp, Hendrika (2)Baker, David (1)Ball, Laura C. (1) 19 more... [+] Carneiro, Filipe Degani (1)Carnicom, Sara (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Faye, Cathy (1)Granek, Leeat (1)Gul, Pelin (1)Hodgson, Sandra (1)Jaco-Vilela, Ana Maria (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Pate, Debra Sue (1)Richmond, Jessica (1)Rutherford, Alexandra (1)Shour, Rachel (1)Thompson-Ball, Mindi (1)Uffelman, Rachel (1)Valentine, Elizabeth (1)Vaughn, Kelli (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alan E. Kazdin, PhDAPA President in 2008.Profile (January 2011)2.Featured Psychologist: Derald Wing Sue, PhDDr.
 Derald Sue's deep interest and passion for psychology, as well as inspiration sparked by the Civil Rights Movement led him to becoming one of the most prominent voices in cross cultural studies.
 He was a co-founder of the Asian American Psychological Association and has held numerous positions throughout APA.
 Profile 3.Featured Psychologist: Ruth Howard, PhDRuth Howard, PhD, became the first African-American woman to earn a doctorate degree in psychology from the University of Minnesota, marking a significant milestone in American psychology.
 Profile 4.Nadine J. Kaslow, PhD, ABPPNadine J. Kaslow, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is professor with tenure, Emory University School of Medicine, Department of Psychiatry and Behavioral Sciences; chief psychologist, Grady Health System; and vice chair of the Department of Psychiatry and Behavioral Sciences.Profile 5.Joseph McVicker Hunt: 1952 APA PresidentAPA President Joseph McVicker Hunt (1952) published the important volume on child development, "Intelligence and Experience," and a text on mental disorders "Personality and the Behavior Disorders."
-Hunt also helped to establish the American Psychological Foundation.Profile 6.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 7.Martha Mednick, PhDDr.
+Hunt also helped to establish the American Psychological Foundation.Profile 6.Martha Mednick, PhDDr.
 Mednick’s work serves as an example of a dynamic and meaningful career.
-Her work brings to the forefront of the field the issues of race, class, and gender.Profile 8.Esther Greenglass (b.
-1940)Esther Greenglass began her career as a researcher and educator in social psychology at the beginning of the second wave of the feminist movement in Canada.Profile 9.Alberta Banner TurnerAlberta Banner Turner was a community activist, including education for the African-American community.
-She conducted consumer education courses for soldiers and their wives on such issues as black investment markets, credit unions, and insurance.Profile 10.Biography of Lillie Lewin BowmanLillie Lewin Bowman, Educational Psychologist and “Red-Hot Feminist”, was an entrepreneur who not only excelled in academic and professional realms, but also challenged the societal norms of her times.Profile Previous 1 2 3 ...
+Her work brings to the forefront of the field the issues of race, class, and gender.Profile 7.Esther Greenglass (b.
+1940)Esther Greenglass began her career as a researcher and educator in social psychology at the beginning of the second wave of the feminist movement in Canada.Profile 8.Alberta Banner TurnerAlberta Banner Turner was a community activist, including education for the African-American community.
+She conducted consumer education courses for soldiers and their wives on such issues as black investment markets, credit unions, and insurance.Profile 9.Biography of Lillie Lewin BowmanLillie Lewin Bowman, Educational Psychologist and “Red-Hot Feminist”, was an entrepreneur who not only excelled in academic and professional realms, but also challenged the societal norms of her times.
+Profile 10.Biography of Helen Flanders DunbarHelen Flanders Dunbar, "the mother of holistic medicine", founded the American Society for Research in Psychosomatic Problems (American Psychosomatic Society) and its journal Psychosomatic Medicine: Experimental and Clinical Studies.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Profile"X related to "Letters: March 2011"